Is there way how to take existing symbol from kicad library modify it and save it in my own library?

 Assuming you run version 5.

-The “Example with separate power units” of this tutorial handles that: Tutorial: How to make a symbol (from scratch)
+The “Example with separate power units” of this tutorial handles that: Tutorial: How to make a symbol (KiCad v5.1.x)

 Yes Kicad 5.
 If I do it like it is demonstrated in this tutorial … I need to draw transistor KSA992 so I choose PNP transistor BC557 as reference symbol.
 I copy it then I paste it into my library folder and it pasted another 7 transistors(probably all using same symbol) when I want to delete the unwanted ones it deletes all of them.